Willem Frederik Hermans: Themes

 Underlying all of Hermans's works, says Hermans scholar Frans A. Janssen, is the theme of epistemological nihilism.
 Only the means employed by logic and the sciences are capable of producing reliable knowledge.
 All other fields of study, including philosophy, ethics, psychology, the humanities and societal studies, are unable to produce knowledge that can be called reliable or certain.
 Literature and the arts can "show truths" by employing irrational devices.
 For the greatest part the world is unknowable, and even language is no reliable tool of communication.
 Hermans's characters are personifications of this state of affairs, loners who continuously misinterpret the reality surrounding them, unable to do something meaningful with other interpretive views when confronted with them, victims to the mercy of chance, misunderstanding.
 They fail, going under to the discrepancy between the world and their representation of it.
 Eventually in this world eternal powers as aggressiveness and the strife for power win.
 There is no place for such concepts as freedom, responsibility, idealism: in the jungle of human existence a sacrifice for a good cause is meaningless.
 Specific elements of this pessimistic worldview are kindred to Marquis de Sade, Heinrich von Kleist, Arthur Schopenhauer, Sigmund Freud, Louis-Ferdinand Céline and Ludwig Wittgenstein.

 There does not exist any benefit of hindsight, and the past is just as unknowable as is the present, if only because the past is never fully accessible.
 Osewoudt, the protagonist of The Darkroom of Damocles, is unable to convince others of his past achievements, and geologist Alfred, the protagonist of Beyond Sleep, is not sure if he would recognize a meteorite crater if he saw one.

 A recurrent theme in many of the author's novels and stories is the discrepancy between the protagonists' own view of themselves and the images that others have of them.
 Essentially, this the problem of Osewoudt of the war novel The Darkroom of Damocles (1958), who driven to despair to find acceptance for his view of himself.
 Unable to achieve such acceptance, he loses his identity as well as his life.

 Style

 His style is existentialist and generally bleak, and his writing style is unique in Dutch literature with its short and pointed sentences.
 There is no doubt that he was influenced by World War II and the German occupation of the Netherlands between 1940 and 1945, and his longer novels (De tranen der acacia's and De donkere kamer van Damokles) are set during the war.
 Even his more upbeat writings (Onder professoren and Au pair) can have a strange, existentialist twist to them.

 Controversies

-Hermans was notorious for his polemics, as was demonstrated in particular in the 'Weinreb affair', when he played a key role in the unmasking of a Jewish imposter who claimed to have been a resistance fighter helping other Jews during the Nazi occupation of the Netherlands.
+Hermans was notorious for his polemics, demonstrated in particular in the 'Weinreb affair', when he played a key role in unmasking a Jewish imposter who claimed to have been a resistance fighter helping other Jews during the Nazi occupation of the Netherlands.